-Justine made an immediate splash in World Cup competition, placing 5th, 3rd, and 1st in her first three competitions and settling into a trend that would see her finish outside of the top 10 only a handful of times over the next three seasons, as she rose through the ranks to become one of the best in the world.
+Justine made an immediate splash in World Cup competition, placing 5th, 3rd, and 1st in her first three competitions and settling into a trend that would see her finish outside of the top 10 only a handful of times over the next four seasons, as she rose through the ranks to become one of the best in the world.

 |1609019.01.2014||Moguls||Val St. Come||CAN||World Cup||2||800.00|